5 Soldiers From Iron Brigade Save US Army $26M Since April

 |0

-This work, 5 Soldiers From Iron Brigade Save US Army $26M Since April [Image 3 of 3], by SGT Tara Fajardo Arteaga, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 5 Soldiers From Iron Brigade Save US Army $26M Since April, by SGT Tara Fajardo Arteaga, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT